 And now my thank you to my many workshop participants who shared variations of or stimulated these ideas.

-For other articles that helps leaders lead see:
+For other articles on leading nonprofit organizations, see: